raspberrypilearning/chatbot/en/step_1.md

+--- no-print ---

+This is the Scratch 3 version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/chatbot-scratch2).

+--- /no-print ---

 ## Introduction

 You are going to learn how to program a character that can talk to you!
 A character like that is called a chat robot, or chatbot.